Vilwaneswarar Temple

-Vilwaneswarar temple (also called Tiruvaikavur Temple or Thiruvaikavur Temple) is a Hindu temple dedicated to Shiva located in Thiruvaikavur, Tamil Nadu, India.
+Vilwavaneswarar Temple (also called Tiruvaikavur Temple or Thiruvaikavur Temple) is a Hindu temple dedicated to Shiva located in Thiruvaikavur, Tamil Nadu, India.
 The temple is located 8 km north of Kumbakonam, on the southern bank of Kollidam.
 Constructed in the Dravidian style of architecture, the temple is believed to have been built during the Cholas period in the 7th century.
 Shiva is worshipped as Vilwaneswarar and his consort Parvati as Valaikai Nayagi.

 The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanmars and classified as Paadal Petra Sthalam.
 A granite wall surrounds the temple, enclosing all its shrines.
 The temple has a five-tiered Rajagopuram, the gateway tower.

 The temple is open from 6am - 1 pm and 4-8:30 pm on all days.
 Four daily rituals and three yearly festivals are held at the temple, of which the Vaikasi Visagam, Adipooram and Navarathri uthsavam, Annabishekam and Theerthavari are some of the prominent festivals celebrated.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.